joeldrapper/pretty_please/README.md

-## Sumi - Pretty Print as valid Ruby
+## Sumi - Pretty Print Ruby objects as Ruby

 Sumi (墨) is a pretty-printing library for Ruby that formats objects in a readable and structured way.